 Frequently Asked Questions

-What is The Woodrow Wilson Career and Technical Education (CTE) Media Fellowship?
+What is The Woodrow Wilson Higher Education Media Fellowship?

-The Woodrow Wilson (WW) CTE Media Fellowship provides financial awards, professional development, and training to pursue reporting projects, particularly those focused on the field of postsecondary career and technical education.
+The Woodrow Wilson (WW) Higher Ed Media Fellowship provides financial awards, professional development, and training to pursue reporting projects, particularly those focused on the field of postsecondary career and technical education.